duke-malaria-collaboratory/DiscovR/_episodes/03-r-data-cleaning.md

 {: .output}

 > ## Practicing `case_when()`
-> Starting with the code we wrote above, add to it to change "Slovakia" to "Slovak Republic"
+> Starting with the code we wrote above, add to it to change "Slovakia" to "Slovak Republic".
 >
 > > ## One possible solution:
 > >